mndillon/toki-pona-nanpa-linja-n/README.md

 Word-splitting:

 - **none** may split as **-n One**.
-- Example: 2.5 → Netenonelen → Neten One Len
+- Example: 2.5 → Netunonelun → Netun One Lun

 Examples:

 ```
-0.5       → Nenin One Len
+0.5       → Nenin One Lun
-3.75      → Nesen One Melen
+3.75      → Nesen One Mulun
-12.04     → Neweten One Ninan
+12.04     → Newatun One Ninan
-37.9      → Nesemen One Jen
+37.9      → Nesemun One Jen
-0.125     → Nenin One Wetelen
+0.125     → Nenin One Watulun
-3.141592  → Nesen One Wenawen Ene Lejeten
+3.141592  → Nesen One Wanawan Ene Lujetun
 ```

 ---